Graded comodule categories with enough projectives: Graded comodules.

 More precisely, Lemma~\ref{products lemma} shows that the forgetful functor $G: \gr_{\geq 0}\Comod(\Gamma)\rightarrow\gr_{\geq 0}\Mod(A)$ preserves products.
+In this paragraph and the next two, we show that $G$ preserving products is the key result which causes $\gr_{\geq 0}\Comod(\Gamma)$ to have enough projectives.
 The functor $G$ is also easily seen to preserve kernels (see e.g. Appendix 1 of~\cite{MR860042} for the usual construction of kernels in graded $\Gamma$-comodules; the salient point is that they are computed in the underlying category of graded $A$-modules), so $G$ preserves all limits.
-By Lemma~\ref{cogenerator lemma}, $\gr_{\geq 0}\Comod(\Gamma)$ has a cogenerator, so by Freyd's Special Adjoint Functor Theorem (standard; see e.g. Theorem~V.8.2 of~\cite{MR1712872}), $G$ has a left adjoint.
+Now $\gr_{\geq 0}\Comod(\Gamma)$ is certainly ``well-powered,'' that is, every connective graded $\Gamma$-comodule has only a set (not a proper class) of subcomodules; and by Lemma~\ref{cogenerator lemma}, $\gr_{\geq 0}\Comod(\Gamma)$ has a cogenerator.
+So by Freyd's Special Adjoint Functor Theorem (standard; see e.g. Theorem~V.8.2 of~\cite{MR1712872}, or for a statement closer to our application here, section 3.M of~\cite{MR2050440}), $G$ has a left adjoint.
 Call this left adjoint $F$.
 Since $F$ has a right adjoint (namely, $G$) which preserves epimorphisms, $F$ sends projectives to projectives.
 So $F(\coprod_{n\geq 0}\Sigma^n A)$ is a projective object of $\gr_{\geq 0}\Comod(\Gamma)$, since $\coprod_{n\geq 0} \Sigma^n A$ is projective in $\gr_{\geq 0}\Mod(A)$.

 We claim that $F(\coprod_{n\geq 0}\Sigma^n A)$ is also a generator in $\gr_{\geq 0}\Comod(\Gamma)$.
-The proof is as follows: if $V$ is a generator of $\gr_{\geq 0}\Mod(A)$ and $f: X \rightarrow Y$ a map in $\gr_{\geq 0}\Comod(\Gamma)$ whose induced map $\hom_{\gr_{\geq 0}\Comod(\Gamma)}(FV, X) \rightarrow \hom_{\gr_{\geq 0}\Comod(\Gamma)}(FV, Y)$ is zero, then the adjunction $F\dashv G$ gives us that the induced map $\hom_{\gr_{\geq 0}\Mod(A)}(V, GX) \rightarrow \hom_{\gr_{\geq 0}\Mod(A)}(V, GY)$ is zero and hence that $Gf: GX \rightarrow GY$ is zero.
+The proof is as follows: if $V$ is a generator of $\gr_{\geq 0}\Mod(A)$ and $f: X \rightarrow Y$ a map in $\gr_{\geq 0}\Comod(\Gamma)$ whose induced map is zero, then the adjunction $F\dashv G$ gives us that the induced map is zero and hence that $Gf: GX \rightarrow GY$ is zero.
 Since $G$ is faithful and additive, $f = 0$.
 So $FV$ is a generator in $\gr_{\geq 0}\Comod(\Gamma)$.

 Consequently $\gr_{\geq 0}\Comod(\Gamma)$ is a cocomplete abelian category with a projective generator.
 It is standard that this now implies that $\gr_{\geq 0}\Comod(\Gamma)$ has enough projectives: if $\mathcal{C}$ is a cocomplete abelian category with projective generator $P$, then for any object $X$ of $\mathcal{C}$, the object $\coprod_{f\in\hom_{\mathcal{C}}(P,X)}P$ is projective, and the evaluation map $\coprod_{f\in\hom_{\mathcal{C}}(P,X)}P \rightarrow X$ is epic.